neilkdave/Capstone/README.md

 ### Setup Instructions

-### Download Links

-Leap Motion Processing Library:
+Clone the Leap Motion Processing Library to same parent directory of this repository

 https://github.com/nok/leap-motion-processing